 What are Period Cramps?

-Period cramps are also called menstrual cramps or dysmenorrhea.
+Period cramps, menstrual cramps or dysmenorrhea happen to women about six months to year after experiencing their first period.
 The cramps present a throbbing or cramping pain in the lower abdomen, specifically before and during menstruation.
 Most women experience some degree of cramping during their menstrual cycles, but some women experience severe period cramps that interfere with their everyday activities.
-Menstrual cramps generally ease with age and sometimes even after pregnancy and childbirth (x, x).
-Continuous period pain may be a sign of a more serious and identifiable medical condition.
+Menstrual cramps generally ease with age and sometimes even after pregnancy and childbirth. (x) (x)

+Continuous menstrual pain may be a sign of a more severe and identifiable medical condition.
 For example, pelvic inflammatory disease, endometriosis, uterine fibroids and cervical stenosis can cause pain that mimics period cramps.
-The pain associated with these conditions are called secondary dysmenorrhea, whereas pain that is only associated with menstruation is called primary dysmenorrhea (x).
+The medical industry calls pain associated with these conditions as secondary dysmenorrhea, whereas pain only associated with menstruation they call primary dysmenorrhea. (x)

 Causes of Period Cramps

-Pelvic Inflammatory Disease (PID)
+- Pelvic Inflammatory Disease (PID)

 Accompanying Symptoms of Period Cramps

-In addition to painful cramps, menstrual periods can cause other symptoms including:
+In addition to painful cramps, menstrual periods can cause other symptoms, including:

-Lower Back Pain
+- Lower Back Pain

 Nausea is a common symptom that accompanies period cramps.
 It is the body’s gastrointestinal response to the pain.
-The body releases the chemical prostaglandin during the menstrual period and it enters the bloodstream, causing nausea, vomiting, diarrhea and headaches.
-Hormones may also fluctuate during menstruation and the stomach may produce more gastric juices that induce nausea.
-Menstrual migraines may also trigger the feeling (x).
+The body releases the chemical prostaglandin during the menstrual period, and it enters the bloodstream, causing nausea, vomiting, diarrhea and headaches.
+Hormones may also fluctuate during menstruation, and the stomach may produce more gastric juices that induce nausea.
+Menstrual migraines may also trigger the feeling. (x)

 Other characteristics include bloating, fatigue, pain in the legs and hips, diarrhea and mood changes.